cloudera/tutorial-assets/README.md

 Cloudera Community is a great resource to connect with your peers and share/receive solutions.

 # How do I contribute code?
-You need to first sign and return an [ICLA](https://github.com/cloudera/tutorial-assets/blob/main/icla/Cloudera_ICLA_25APR2018.pdf) and [CCLA](https://github.com/cloudera/tutorial-assets/blob/main/icla/Cloudera_CCLA_25APR2018.pdf) before we can accept and redistribute your contribution.
-Once these are submitted you are free to start contributing to tutorial-assets.
-Submit these to CLA@cloudera.com.
+You need to first sign and return [ICLA](https://github.com/cloudera/tutorial-assets/blob/main/icla/Cloudera_ICLA_25APR2018.pdf) or [CCLA](https://github.com/cloudera/tutorial-assets/blob/main/icla/Cloudera_CCLA_25APR2018.pdf) before we can accept and redistribute your contribution.
+Once these are submitted you are free to start contributing to this repository.
+Submit form to CLA@cloudera.com.

 ## Main steps
 * Fork the repo and create a topic branch